Research

 On the generation of compiler friendly C code from CCSL specification

-This represents essentially the starting PhD work of Baptiste Allorant, newly hired in the team.
-The goal is to produce efficient sequential C codes from a CCSL description.
-A first version of the tool named ECCOGEN is completed, and under intensive testing.
-We are currently conducting extensive performance evaluation to test thousands of generated compiler friendly codes.
-The tool can run on four prevalent compilers: GNU gcc, INTEL icc, CompCert, and CLANG/LLVM.
+The objective of this work was to produce efficient sequential C codes from a CCSL description.
+A current prototype tool, named ECOGEN, was completed and intensively tested.
+ECOGEN can run on four prevalent compilers: GNU gcc, INTEL icc, Clang/LLVM, as well as CompCert by Inria.
 In addition to the small benchmarks of CCSL at hand, we produce synthetic ones with random generation techniques as well.
-A detailed research report is under way.
-The next step will be to extend ECOGEN in order to generate tuned parallel C code.
+The next step would be to extend ECOGEN in order to generate tuned parallel C code.

 Two new results emerged this year.
-First, we developed the formal, concurrent and timed operational semantics of platform aware Modal Sequence Diagrams 22 (MSD).
-The originality was to encode in the behavioral semantics the refinement resulting from the deployment of an application into a specific hardware architecture.
-More precisely, Platform aware Modal Sequence Diagram extends Modal Sequence Diagram, which allows to specify timed requirements, with a high level description of the hardware platform together with the deployment of Sequence Diagrams.
-This enabled the early analysis of requirements validity.
-This has been extensively tested and the resulting artifacts are available here, while a companion web page is accessible here.
-Second, we figured out that it may be difficult for a user to debug concurrency since depending on the systems, some interleaving are not of interest and make difficult the exploration of significant ones.
+First, we figured out that it may be difficult for a user to debug concurrency since depending on the systems, some interleaving are not of interest and make difficult the exploration of significant ones.
 From these experiments, we decided to built up upon the Debugger Adapter Protocol to allow concurrency debugging.
 It implies among other a place where exploration strategies can be defined by the user (the user being either the language designer or the system designer).
-The concurrency strategies hide the irrelevant interleaving to highlight the important ones 27.
+The concurrency strategies hide the irrelevant interleaving to highlight the important ones 17.
 These strategies are defined independently of the execution engine and implemented into the GEMOC studio.
 The companion webpage is accessible here.
-Currently, we are investigating further the notion of refinement and its impact at the system engineering level through the notion of model fidelity.
-This is specifically addressed in the PhD thesis of Joao Cambeiro where we are characterizing the capability of different models to mimic a same reality.

 Efficient parallelism in shared memory